paholg/paholg.github.io/_dimensioned/index.md

 It is still a work in progress, so expect breaking changes if you would like to use it.

+This website is also still a work in progress and is very much incomplete.

 This library currently comes with just SI units, but you can easily make your own by editing or importing `unitsmaker.py`.
 It has no tutorial yet, but it should be easy enough to emulate (just look at `main()`).
 Note: it does save a file to your computer